A treatment for moderately active ulcerative colitis

 - have any other medical conditions

-Tell your doctor about all medications you are taking,
+Tell your healthcare provider about all medications you are taking,

-drugs (NSAIDs), may cause kidney problems Taking ASACOL HD with azathioprine or 6-mercaptopurine
+anti-inflammatory drugs (NSAIDs) may cause kidney problems.
+Taking ASACOL HD with azathioprine or 6-mercaptopurine

 may cause blood problems.
-Ask your doctor if you are not sure if you are taking one of these medicines.
+Ask your healthcare provider if you are not sure if you are taking one of these medicines.